The only Dutch book to successfully overturn a full book ban:

 Jolies Heij, writer and Srebrenica activist (2023)

-Public LinkedIn profile of the same former official (still online, preserved as a memorial since 2024), by which she inadvertently revealed herself as the right-hand woman in the espionage department of the MIVD, the successor to the MID
+Public LinkedIn profile of B.O. (still online, preserved as a memorial profile since 2024), thereby betraying herself as the right-hand woman in the espionage department of the MIVD, the successor to the MID

 “I was present at the trial.
-The MID lady provided not a shred of evidence for her claim that what Giltay writes about her is made up.”
+The MID lady [B.O.] provided no shred of evidence for her claim that what Giltay writes about her is made up.”

 “Reality turns out to be stranger than the wildest conspiracy theory.
 The Cover-up General proves that anything is possible, even in the Netherlands, including threats.”